pjohnst5/CoolsterCodes/content/articles/warehouse.md

 ## A file warehouse (#file-warehouse)

-As a final practical example, let's build a small Postgres data warehouse containing the contents of our home directories.
+As a final practical example, let's build a small Postgres data warehouse containing the content of our home directories.
 I find myself consistently running into the problem where my disk is near full, but my operating system does a poor job of helping me to identify the best candidates for removal.

 First create a database (you'll need Postgres and Ruby installed to follow along):